Skip to main content

 • Summarize health disparities, health risk factors, and clinical implications specific to members of the LGBTQ+ community.

-• Identify best practices regarding collecting and protecting patient information for LGBTQ+ patients.
+• Identify best practices for culturally competent care for LGBTQ+ patients.

-According to the National Institutes of Health (2021), culture involves a combination of elements that are often specific to ethnic, racial, religious, geographic, or social groups.
+Culture involves a combination of elements that are shared by certain ethnic, racial, religious, geographic, or social groups.
 Some of these elements include personal identification, language, thoughts, communications, actions, customs, beliefs, values, and institutions.
 These elements influence beliefs and belief systems surrounding health, healing, wellness, illness, disease, and delivery of health services.
+Cultural competence in healthcare can be defined as the ability of healthcare professionals to work or respond appropriately and effectively in cross-cultural situations using culture-specific skills in a manner that acknowledges and respects the culture of the patient (Windon, 2023).

 In order to provide culturally competent care, nurses and other healthcare providers must be understanding and sensitive to the cultural characteristics common to certain populations, such as: